samanamp/Sum-Specification-Language-Sublime-Syntax/README.md

 Sum Specification Language Sublime Syntax
 =========================================

 This is a Sublime syntax highlight package for Sum specification language.
+This package highlights .sum files that are associated with SUM language.

 How To Install
 ---------------